UCLA beats Michigan St 86-80 in overtime in First Four game - WTMJ

 The Bruins inbounded the ball and got it to Juzang, whose heave from the midcourt line bounced off the rim.

+“We came out and had a great run, and that’s one thing we said before the game: We have to sustain the run we are able to create,” Langford said.
+“Credit to UCLA, they played great tonight.”

-Just about everything went right for Michigan State in the first half: It used two big runs minutes apart to establish a lead, then slowly extended it over the final 10 minutes, forcing UCLA coach Mick Cronin to burn two timeouts.
+Indeed, just about everything went right for Michigan State in the first half: It used two big runs minutes apart to establish a lead, then slowly extended it over the final 10 minutes, forcing Cronin to burn through two timeouts.

 The Bruins took advantage of the suddenly off-kilter Spartans.